-Owning a pet can come with several health benefits: they get you out and about, they keep you active, they add structure and routine to your life, and they could even keep you in better health as you age.
+The health benefits of owning a pet are numerous: they get you out and about, they keep you active, they add structure and routine to your life, and they could even keep you in better health as you age.
 But if you’re thinking of getting a new fluffy family member, just be sure to do so responsibly.
 While they might help look after you, you need to make sure you’re able to look after them, too.

 - Blood diamonds and country exports: the surprising value of human blood